 Wendy Goyert, WWF Eastern Pacific Seascape Director Wendy leads WWF-US's seascapes work in the Eastern Pacific.
 Since 2011, Wendy has worked closely with WWF staff and partners in Latin America and the Caribbean to develop, implement, and monitor fishery improvement projects (FIPs) to ensure fisheries are transitioning towards sustainability.
 She has also led WWF training efforts to build global capacity for FIP development and implementation.
 She is now expanding upon her fisheries experience in Latin America to develop an integrated nature-positive seascape approach to achieve positive change for biodiversity, people, and climate in Ecuador by 2030.
 Wendy fell in love with the ocean growing up fishing, sailing, and swimming in the waters off Martha's Vineyard, Massachusetts, and still spends much of her summers there with her kids.
 She developed a love for Latin America at a young age while living with her family in Argentina, Brazil, and Mexico for eight years.
 She feels very fortunate that she found a career where she can pursue her love of marine conservation in one of her favorite parts of the world.

 What to Expect and Physical Requirements This trip requires a moderate level of activity.
 Our Galápagos adventures feature a full agenda each day, with early mornings and long days filled with various activities.
 Activities primarily include island walks, swimming, and snorkeling.
 Trails are often rough and uneven, crossing sharp lava fields and loose rocks and gravel.
 Walking over slippery rocks is sometimes necessary when stepping ashore.
 Passengers must be able to walk a minimum of two miles to participate in this trip, walk up and down stairs, and be able to get in and out of motorized pangas (rigid inflatable rafts), which can be very unsteady in rough water.
 A few wet landings, where we disembark from the panga directly into the water and walk up onto the beach, are required.
 Itineraries that feature a visit to Bartolome include a walk with more than 300 wooden steps to reach the viewpoint at the top of the island and itineraries that visit Española include a 2-mile hike on a trail made of primarily lava and rock.
 Snorkeling is a big component of this trip, with excursions offered nearly every day, sometimes twice a day.
 While no snorkeling experience is required, prior practice is recommended, and travelers should be comfortable swimming in moderate currents and in deep water where you can see the bottom but cannot stand up.
 Our Expedition Leaders will also offer instruction for those in need of additional snorkeling guidance.
 Travelers are not required to participate in every activity.
 Elevation in Quito: Please note that on most departures, our first two nights are spent in Quito at an elevation of 9,300 feet.
 The relative lack of oxygen at this elevation may manifest in altitude-sickness symptoms that can include headaches, dizziness, tiredness, and nausea during the first few hours or days spent at elevation.
 Hydration and rest usually help symptoms to resolve, though participants may wish to talk with their doctor about taking along a prescription for a medication such as Diamox to better manage potential physical reactions to high altitude.
-April is one of the best months to visit the Galápagos.
-It is near the end of warm and wet season, but rains will begin to end.
-Warmer water and calmer seas allowed more comfortable and less choppy cruising.
-In April, flowers will begin to blossom, making for some colorful landscapes on the islands.
-Wildlife is abundant as land iguanas and sea turtles are hatching.
-Temperatures range from average highs of 86°F during the day to average lows of 72°F at night.
-Quito is cooler in April with average temperatures ranging from 66°F to 49°F.
+July and August are some of the best months to visit the Galápagos.
+It is near the beginning of the dry season.
+Wildlife is abundant as waved albatross have arrived on Española and giant tortoises begin returning to the highlands.
+Temperatures range from average highs of 78°F during the day to average lows of 65°F at night.
+Quito is cooler with average temperatures ranging from 68°F to 48°F.